 As part of her fundraising, Kat and Mark are running the Lincoln 10km run, and are holding a Bake for Bliss sale.
 If you would like to sponsor them, please visit their online fundraising page here: justgiving.com/katherine-cotton.

-If you have been affected by any of the issues raised in this blog post, please call our helpline on 0500 618 140 for support and advice.
+If you have been affected by any of the issues raised in this blog post, please call our the Bliss helpline for support and advice.
 You can also visit our coping with loss pages.